 Purple fountain grass grows as a perennial in USDA plant hardiness zones 8-11, but the plant dies back in winter in colder climates.
 Because of this, most gardeners outside of those hardiness zones grow purple fountain grass as an annual or a container plant.
 Dwarf or standard varieties in containers are perennial in colder climates but only if containers spend winter indoors.
 (Dwarf cultivars can thrive in smaller containers, so they're easier to move.)
 Any reasonably sunny indoor area will work, from a corner of your living room to an enclosed deck or porch.

 Video of the Day

-While it's perfectly fine to leave fountain grass alone, trimming old or dead growth keeps the plant looking neater and healthier.
-Because it is a warm-season grass, the best time to cut back fountain grass is when it is dormant, in late fall or winter.
-Fountain grass may be pruned down to the crown, if desired.
-Pruning keeps the old, faded foliage from marring the beauty of fresh new growth.
-Sterilize pruning shears in a solution of 1 part bleach and 9 parts water for five minutes, allowing them to air-dry, before and after pruning.
+While it's perfectly fine to leave fountain grass alone from year to year, trimming old or dead growth keeps the plant looking neater and healthier.
+Because it is a warm-season grass, the best time to cut back fountain grass is when it's dormant during late fall or winter.
+Fountain grass may be pruned down to the crown if desired.
+Pruning keeps old, faded foliage from marring the beauty of fresh new growth, which appeals to our very human eye for neatness.

 Though the grass isn’t especially susceptible to infection, it’s always good practice to sterilize pruning shears with rubbing alcohol before and after use.

 As a perennial, purple fountain grass continues to expand from year to year, forming large, dense clumps.
 Sections of these clumps can become choked and can wilt or fail, making the grass planting appear sickly and unkempt.
 Dividing clumps in late winter or early spring before growing season alleviates crowding while doubling (or more!) the number of grass plants decorating a yard.
 If you have friends or neighbors who've admired the plant's purple foliage, it's also an opportunity to share the plant with others.